esha-rashid/tinder-clone/README.md

 # Tinder Clone – Frontend

 A simplified swipe-and-match app inspired by Tinder.
-Built with React and Firebase to showcase modern UI design, real-time interactivity, and basic matching logic.
+Built with React to showcase modern UI design, real-time interactivity, and basic matching logic.

 ## 🚀 Features
-- User authentication with Firebase Auth
 - Swipe left/right to like or skip
 - Real-time updates and dynamic profile rendering
 - Component-based architecture using React

 ## 🛠 Tech Stack
 - React
-- Firebase Auth
 - JavaScript / CSS

 ## 🎯 Purpose